moriasano/movie-database/README.md

 4. Create Enum for genre's

 Issues:
-1. DynamoDB query fails for edit & delete
-2. Sorting is case-sensitize (i.e, lower-case items are always AFTER uppercase items)
+1. Sorting is case-sensitize (i.e, lower-case items are always AFTER uppercase items)
-3. Searchbar is case-sensitize
+2. Searchbar is case-sensitize